dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     /api/26/validation/sendNotifications

-Only unsendt results are sendt using this endpoint.
+Only unsent results are sent using this endpoint.

 ## Data analysis